idiap/zentas/README.md

 -------------------------------------------
 Example use cases of the C++ library and headers are in testsexamples, with the corresponding executables in build/testsexamples.
 There is an example of clustering dense vectors (exdense.cpp), sparse vectors (exsparse.cpp), and strings (exwords.cpp).

 To use the Python library, make sure pyzentas.so is on PYTHONPATH, for example you can use `sys.path.append(/path/to/pyzentas.so)`.
-There is only one clustering function for all data types, metrics etc. To use it pyzentas interactively (using iPython for example), try
+There is only one clustering function for all data types, metrics, energies and optimisation levels.
+To use pyzentas interactively (using iPython for example), try

 ```
 import pyzentas